bemoje/bemoje-util/README.md

 ### isNumber

-Determine wheter the argument is a Number
+Determine wheter a given value is a Number

 #### Parameters